DanKheadies/corso_games_app/STORE.md

 Promotional:
-The 2.0.2 release of "Corso Games."
+The 2.1.0 release of "Corso Games."
-We've added games, themes, cleaned up some of the general interaction and memory to make the games more fun and funtastic.
-Enjoy!
+We've cleaned house and given the app some new infrastructure.
+Stay tuned for more fun and games coming soon..

 What's New:
-Check out Numbers and Draggin!
-We've also optimized the general Puzzles and Draggin interaction.
-Enjoy!
+Internals and a few externals.
+More coming soon.

 Release notes
-16 (2.0.3)
+17 (2.1.0)
-Enjoy Tappy Bird and the general house cleaning!
+Good luck, have fun!